How To Register a Home Business

 Making sure your new business meets state and federal legal requirements

 Registering your home business sounds complicated and scary, but in fact, it doesn't have to be either.
-It's boring and tedious, but a necessary step in making sure your business operates legally.
-Failure to comply with your local, state and federal regulation can lead to all sorts of legal and financial hassles.
+In most cases, the paperwork is fairly straightforward and affordable.
+More than that, it's an important requirement to make sure your business operates legally.
+Failure to comply with local, state and federal regulation regarding running a business can lead to all sorts of legal and financial hassles.

 Before getting the necessary licenses and permits to register your business, there are a few decisions you need to make about your business, and setting up your business identity.

-What will be your business structure?
-As a sole proprietor, the paperwork is minimal, but it does carry some legal risk as you and the business are viewed as one entity.
-Most states now allow for single-person limited liability companies (LLC), which provide more protection but do come at a cost and more paperwork, although it's not as difficult as it used to be.
+You have several options for your business structure?
+As a sole proprietor, the paperwork is minimal, but it does carry some legal risk as you and the business are viewed legally as one entity.
+Most states now allow for single-person limited liability companies (LLC), which provide more protection but do come at a cost and more paperwork, although it's not as difficult as expensive or difficult as it used to be.
 If you're going into business with someone, you'll want to look into a partnership.

 Once you've determined your business name, and how you'll structure your business, you can set out to get all the proper licenses and permits.
 Some of the best resources available to assist you in this process are the U.S. Small Business Association, and your state’s and county/city's official government websites.
 Many states and localities have fully automated online systems which can guide you through the entire registration process.
 Below are the typical types of registrations you'll be asked to take care of.